CLMNTDFR/N.U.B/README.md

 # North Underground Bands (N.U.B)
+Welcome to this repository dedicated to my first side-project as a programming student.
 I transformed the project into a web application akin to a social network.
 The primary goal of this network is to share groups from the Lille underground music scene.
 A user can authenticate to share various information about a music group, such as contact details, merchandise, and events using typical "CRUD" operations.